davidjharder/check-licenses/README.md

 ## Usage

-The utility expects to run from the root of the `packages` monorepo.
+The utility should be placed in `common/GO/check-licenses` and expects to run from the root of the `packages` monorepo.

 If a `licenses.json` file does not already exist in the `common/GO/check-licenses` directory, a new copy is wget'ed from the SPDX domain.